OWASP/owasp-mastg/Document/0x06c-Reverse-Engineering-and-Tampering.md

 ```
 #### Manual (Reversed) Code Review
 ##### Reviewing Disassembled Objective-C and Swift Code
-In this section we will be exploring iOS applications manually and perform static analysis on them
+In this section we will be exploring iOS applications binary code manually and perform static analysis on it.
+Manual analysis can be a slow process and requires immense patience.
+A good manual analysis can make the dynamic analysis more successful.

-TODO:
-- change basic information gathering app to uncrackable1 as well.
-- analyze the app and just point out the important places in the code.
-Follow around the flow, why you exploring that function and how you reach to a certain point.

-iOS application, it is native code, need a disassembler to review the code.
-iOS applications are written in Obj-C and Swift, and since now swift is stable, in future more applications will be written in swift.
+There are no hard written rules for performing static analysis, but there are few rules of thumb which can be used to have a systematic approach to manual analysis:

+- Understand the working of the application under evaluation - the objective of the application and how it behaves in case of wrong input.
+- Explore the various strings present in the application binary, this can be very helpful, for example in spotting interesting functionalities and possible error handling logic in the application.
+- Lastly, find the various entry points into the application and follow along from there to explore the application.

+> Techniques discussed in this section are generic and applicable irrespective of the tools used for analysis.

 ###### Objective-C
 In this section we will use the techniques learned in "[Disassembling and Decompiling](#Disassembling-and-Decompiling "Disassembling and Decompiling")" section.
 We will be using the  [UnCrackable_Level1 crackme app](https://github.com/OWASP/owasp-mstg/blob/master/Crackmes/iOS/Level_01/UnCrackable_Level1.ipa "UnCrackable Level1 iOS App").

-There are no hardwritten rules for performing static analysis, but there are few rules of thumb which can be handy.
-- Understand the working of the application under evaluation - the objective of the application and how it behaves in case of wrong input.
-- Explore the various strings present in the application binary, this can be very helpful, for example in spotting interesting functionalities and possible error handling logic in the application.
-- Lastly, find the various entry points into the application and follow along from there to explore the application.

 The app we are using, UnCrackable Level 01 app, has a simple objective of to find a 'secret string' hidden somewhere in the binary.
 The application has a single home screen and a user can interact via inputting in the text field.